 Even if you think it is not working, one day it will.
 Always start by putting them in their crib.
 If they make a complete fuss and you want to take them out, do it!

-But the next time they go to sleep start them out in the crib again.
-Eventually, it all works out and they will sleep in their crib.
+But the next time they go to sleep, start them out in the crib again.
+Eventually, it all works out, and your baby will sleep in their crib without being held.

 Stay with it!
 And soon you will be having sweet, sweet dreams!